 5. Can you do any other type of work?

-If you cannot do the work you did in the past, we see if you are able to adjust to other work.
+If you can’t do the work you did in the past, we look to see if there is other work you could do despite your impairment(s).

 We consider your medical conditions and your age, education, past work experience, and any transferable skills you may have.
-If you cannot adjust to other work, your claim will be approved.
-If you can adjust to other work, your claim will be denied.
+If you can’t do other work, we’ll decide you are disabled.
+If you can do other work, we’ll decide that you don’t have a qualifying disabled and your claim will be denied.

 Most people who receive disability benefits are workers who qualify on their own records and meet the work and disability requirements we have just described.
-However, we want to point out some situations you may not know about:
+However, there are some situations you may not know about:

 Special Rules For People Who Are Blind Or Have Low Vision